 The Plaza de Espana in Seville, Spain was used as the backdrop for Theed, the capital of Naboo (and home of Luke and Leia’s mother, Padmé Amidala).
 Featured prominently in both Episode I and Episode II, the plaza was built in 1928 and heavily influenced by the Renaissance Revival style of Spanish Architecture, bringing an ancient and elegant feel to Theed.

-Unspecified Location in Naboo (aka: Villa del Balbianello at Lake Como, Italy)
+Unspecified Location in Naboo (aka Villa del Balbianello, Lake Como, Italy)

 While no physical filming with actors was done in the snowy alps of Grindelwald, Switzerland, footage of mountain scenery was later composited into the backdrop of the planet Alderaan, home-world of Princess Leia, in Episode III.

-Mountains of Kashyyyk (aka: Phang Nha Bay near Phuket, Thailand)
+Mountains of Kashyyyk (aka Phang Nga Bay near Phuket, Thailand)

 Aerial footage of the limestone karst mountains at Phang Nga Bay in Thailand were used in Episode III as a backdrop for the approach over the Battle of Kashyyyk, one of the last few battles fought in the Clone Wars before the fall of the Republic and the rise of the Empire.